What does a posterolateral fusion involve?

 During a posterolateral spinal fusion, a bone graft is fused around a damaged disc, permanently attaching the two vertebrae surrounding the disc.
-Because this procedure does not remove the damaged disc, the disc is encouraged to grow back with the aid of the bone grafts holding the spine in alignment and stabilizing the vertebrae while the disc naturally regenerates.
+Because this procedure does not remove the damaged disc, the disc is encouraged to grow back with the aid of the bone grafts that hold the spine in alignment and stabilize the vertebrae while the disc naturally regenerates.

 Though this procedure promotes great possible benefits, such as disc regrowth, the possible risks of a failed surgery should also be considered before moving forward with the procedure.
 It is important for patients to make a fully informed decision when it comes to spine surgery and overall spine health.

-Before moving forward with a surgical procedure, you should always research the steps involved in the procedure to make sure you are comfortable.
-Below is a list of the steps involved in posterolateral fusion:
+Before moving forward with a surgical procedure, you should always research what’s involved to make sure you are comfortable.
+Below is a list of the steps taken during a traditional posterolateral fusion:

-- Bone is harvested, usually from the pelvis, or a bone substitute is acquired to use as a bone graft.
+- Bone harvest.
+Bone is harvested, usually from the pelvis, or a bone substitute is acquired to use as a bone graft.

-- A 3- to 6-inch incision is made in the middle of the lower back.
+- Incision.
+A 3- to 6-inch incision is made in the middle of the lower back.

-- Muscles, ligaments and tendons are moved, and the laminae (vertebral archway) are removed to allow access to the nerve roots; facet joints may also be trimmed to give nerve roots more space.
+- Adjustment.
+Muscles, ligaments and tendons are moved, and the laminae (spinal archways) are removed to allow access to the nerve roots.
+Facet joints may also be trimmed to give nerve roots more space.

-The risks of infection and excessive blood loss, as well as postoperative complications, are increased through the use of a large incision and the detachment and reattachment of the muscles surrounding the spine.
+The risks of infection and excessive blood loss, as well as postoperative complications, are significant during traditional open back procedures thanks to the use of a large incision and the detachment and reattachment of the muscles surrounding the spine.
 These can all lead to excessive scar tissue, which can develop internally and prevent the fusion from being successful, resulting in failed back surgery syndrome.

 Minimally invasive alternatives to posterolateral fusion

-A traditional lumbar fusion is not your only option for pain relief after months of conservative treatment fail.
-At Laser Spine Institute, we offer several types of minimally invasive lumbar stabilization procedures that help relieve pressure on an impacted nerve root and stabilize the spine.
+A traditional lumbar fusion is not your only option for pain relief after months of unsuccessful conservative treatment.
+At Laser Spine Institute, we offer several types of minimally invasive lumbar stabilization procedures that help relieve pressure on impacted nerve roots and stabilize the spine.

-Our minimally invasive lumbar fusion is performed through a small incision and does not require the surrounding muscles to be detached or reattached, thus reducing the risk of infection and postoperative complications.
-Once the spine is accessed, the damaged disc is replaced with an artificial disc to maintain the right spacing and flexibility of the spine.
-The artificial disc is a more natural way to stabilize the spine, as opposed to the metal fusion used during traditional lumbar fusion.
+Our minimally invasive lumbar fusion is performed through a small incision and muscle-sparing techniques, thus reducing the risk of complications and infection.^ Once the spine is accessed, the damaged disc is replaced with a bone graft and/or surgical implant to stabilize the region.